 This winter Kale Pomegranate Salad is simple yet festive and packed with flavor.
 Crunchy toppings like apple slices, roasted chickpeas, pomegranate and sunflower seeds add texture and a pop of color.
 This salad is perfect to serve at a holiday party!

-How about this beautiful KALE POMEGRANATE SALAD with all the crunchy toppings and vibrant colors!
+So how about this beautiful and festive KALE POMEGRANATE SALAD with all the crunchy toppings and vibrant colors!

 In my humble opinion, salads are an important part of the menu.
 No matter what holiday we are celebrating, you can bet that there is always a large bowl of salad greens on the table.
-Better yet, a beautiful festive bowl of salad, and who knows people might get excited about it too 🙂
+Better yet, a beautiful festive bowl of salad like this Roasted Garlic Vegetable Salad or this Winter Retreat Blood Orange and Kale Salad, and who knows people might get excited about it too 🙂

 how to cut fresh kale for the winter kale salad